SkSakilAli/SkSakilAli/README.md

 - Just a Noob Wannabe trying to be "Programmer", wanted to code for living but seems like Jab Mera Engineering karna ka bari aya toh AI, recession , traiffs sab ak sath ahh gaya.
-But still Btech Chaiwala is still an option.
+But still Btech Chaiwala is a good option.

 <!---